Ricky Gervais says alopecia is 'not a disability'

 "And I'm fat, that's a disease.
 I'm fat and balding, I should get f***ing benefits."

+In a 40-second video posted to Instagram in December, Pinkett Smith told fans, "Now at this point, I can only laugh… y'all know I've been struggling with alopecia.

+"Just all of a sudden, one day…" she added, pointing to a hairless line on her scalp.

-He went on to insist Rock's comment "wasn't bad" while he condemned Smith for slapping the Oscars host.
+Despite public backlash over Rock's insensitive joke, Gervais insisted the comment "wasn't bad", while condemning Smith for slapping the Oscars host.

 "You don't hit people over a joke, however bad it is.
 And it wasn't bad!